pandas-dev/pandas/doc/source/cookbook.rst

    df = pd.DataFrame(
         {'AAA' : [1,1,1,2,2,2,3,3], 'BBB' : [2,1,3,4,5,1,2,3]}); df

-Method 1 : idxmin() to get the index of the mins
+Method 1 : idxmin() to get the index of the minimums

 .. ipython:: python